AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

 local function onPlacement(Player, ...) -- All the features from the previous feature matrix.

+ -- In here, we fetch the object's attributes that was placed by the player.

  local objectPlacementUnwrappedFeatureVector = {

   1, -- We're just adding 1 here to add "bias".